edwinjon/eda_hmeq_dataset/README.md

 # Exploratory Data Analysis & Data Cleaning on the DataSet HMEQ
 #### by Jonathan Edwin

+#### Purpose: To help people understand how to do Exploratory Data Analysis and Data Cleansing
+#### Dataset Source: Team Teaching Assistant of Data Mining and Business Intelligence Faculty of Computer Science University of Indonesia

 ##### The data set HMEQ reports characteristics and delinquency information for 5,960 home equity loans.
 A home equity loan is a loan where the obligor uses the equity of his or her home as the underlying collateral.
 The data set has the following characteristics:
 ###### .
 BAD: 1 = applicant defaulted on loan or seriously delinquent; 0 = applicant paid loan
 ###### .
 LOAN: Amount of the loan request